Support to learn English

 Students with minimal English who have recently arrived in South Australia may be eligible for support to learn English for living and studying in South Australia.

-Intensive English Language centres and New Arrivals Program centres
+Intensive English Language Program and New Arrivals Program

-Newly arrived primary school students can enrol in an Intensive English Language Centre (IELC).
+Newly arrived primary school students can enrol in an Intensive English Language Program (IELP).
 Secondary school students can enrol in a New Arrivals Program (NAP).
 These programs help students by providing:

 - a modified curriculum for school aged children

 - a variety of activities within the school and local community, including excursions and social events

 Classes are small and students generally stay in the program for up to one year.
 Some students are eligible for more than one year in the program.